 Robert has been a Private Pilot since 1998 accumulating more than 1300 hours PIC.
 In his rookie year of Formula One air racing in 2004, Marshall finished sixth out of a field of 21 at the Reno Air Races and raced there again in 2007.
 He served as a Crew Member from 2000 to 2003, again in 2005, and was Crew Chief in 2010 and 2015.

 Robert attended Miramar College in 2005 to become a Licensed A&P Mechanic and added his Inspection Authorization in 2013.
-In spring of 2022 he will finish a 12-year project, building a plans built Acroduster SA750 biplane.
+In the fall of 2023 he finished a 12-year project, building a plans built Acroduster SA750 biplane.